c123ian/Irish_Tutor/README.md

 ### Demo

-I'll have it live for a little while (here)[https://c123ian--irish-chatbot-serve-fasthtml.modal.run/]
+I'll have it live for a little while [here](https://c123ian--irish-chatbot-serve-fasthtml.modal.run/), please be aware may take 4 minutes to cold boot from first message.

 ### Base Model